loader

 NOTE: It is MANDATORY for all persons to take and pass a Written Exam and there are NO exceptions whatsoever.

-It is important to note that when a person becomes a resident they may drive on their domestic licence in the Islands for a period not exceeding six months.
-After the six months, they will have to sit and pass both the written and road exams.
-If the written exam is done within the six months of residency, they need only take and pass the written exam provided they hold a valid driver’s licence from a Geneva Contracting State for the class of vehicle to be driven.
+It is important to note that when a person becomes a resident they may drive on their domestic licence in the Islands for a period not exceeding twelve months.
+After the twelve months, they will have to sit and pass both the written and road exams.
+If the written exam is done within the twelve months of residency, they need only take and pass the written exam provided they hold a valid driver’s licence from a Geneva Contracting State for the class of vehicle to be driven.

 A drivers’ licence can be issued for three, five or ten years.
 A transfer fee of CI$50.00 will be charged.